Zohreh Tabatabai: Biography

 In 2002 she moved to Geneva to take up the post of Director of Communications in the (Communications Adviser) Director General's Cabinet of the International Labour Organization (ILO).
 In 2010 she left ILO and formed Quince Partners, an enterprise dealing with communications and public relations.
-Through this company she not only facilitated many firms to coordinate in an effective manner with the clients, but also encouraged them share their earnings as a positive contribution for the welfare activities of the "Corporate Social Responsibility"(CSR).
+Through this company, she not only facilitated many firms to coordinate effectively with the clients but also encouraged them to share their earnings as a positive contribution to the welfare activities of the "Corporate Social Responsibility"(CSR).

-Through her networking skills, Tabatabai is now engaged in creating leadership among women in enterprises in the arts, entertainment, science, technology, finance, and government.
+Tabatabai's networking skills is now creating leadership among women in enterprises in the arts, entertainment, science, technology, finance, and government.
 She has held "salon events" for women in Beijing, Geneva, Paris, Madrid, New York City, Chicago, Washington, D.C., London, Milan, and Istanbul, and has created an "online platform" of salon participants to enhance global cooperation.